AXLearn: Modular, Hardware-Agnostic Large Model Training: Composer

+\parab{Memory optimizations} \sys has several built-in mechanisms for optimizing high-bandwidth-memory (HBM) usage which are necessary for large-scale training.
 First, \sys layers natively support configuring rematerialization (a.k.a., activation checkpointing or remat).
 Depending on the hardware, the remat strategy must be tuned to selectively save or recompute certain activations in the backward pass.
 In \sys, common remat points (such as the attention QKV projections and output) are ``tagged'' with names, such that users can selectively target remat points to decide which activations to save in accelerator memory, offload to CPU memory (if supported by hardware), or recompute.
 Users can also employ programmatic remat strategies, such as only saving the output of linear layers.
 Second, \sys implements optimizer state offloading to CPU memory.
 This is essential for training models with more than hundreds of billions of parameters on certain platforms like TPU v5e where HBM is limited, and where sharding beyond a certain point can be inefficient.